yahms/homebridge-electrolux-broadlink-ac/README.md

 4. AC should show the Wifi symbol as solid.

 5. From the Homebridge Web GUI, search for this plugin ie 'Electrolux'.
-There are no configurable options at this point so it should be simple.

-This plugin should support multiple ACs on the same setwork because it will automatically discover and add them using the Broadlink Protocol Discovery, though i havent tested that in the real world.
+This plugin should support multiple ACs on the same setwork because it will automatically discover and add them using the Broadlink Protocol Discovery, though I havent tested multiple units in the real world.

 Currently any devices that have a Broadlink ID other than 0x4f9b will be ignored.
-Future plan is to allow adding other device IDs that use the same protocol and data structure as these.

 ## Usage